Rama220292/Rama-GA-SEB-Products/README.md

 ## Next steps
 1. The actual game allows the player to shift a stack of cards.
 This is not done yet given the complexity.
+2. Click and drag to shift cards instead of just clicking cards.
-2. UI improvement: Show the card like an actual card appears.
+3. UI improvement: Show the card like an actual card appears.
-3. UI improvement: Show the back of the card with a poker card design.
+4. UI improvement: Show the back of the card with a poker card design.
-4. UI improvement: Display the tableau piles in a semi-stacked fashion.
+5. UI improvement: Display the tableau piles in a semi-stacked fashion.
-5. Include a timer to show the player how long it takes.
+6. Include a timer to show the player how long it takes.
-6. Track the number of wins and how long the player took to win each game.
+7. Track the number of wins and how long the player took to win each game.